 (4) If an inspector gives an approval under subregulation (2), the inspector must update the NLIS database in relation to the NLIS device by recording the PIC specified in the approval.

+[Regulation 49 amended: SL 2021/204 r.
+14]

 50. False representations relating to NLIS devices

 A person must not falsely represent that something is an NLIS device.